 Agriculture is the crucial sector in Indian economy with contribution of 15.4% Gross Domestic Product (GDP), providing employment to nearly 2/3rd of the work force and agriculture is divided into several segments like, agriculture, horticulture, fisheries, animal husbandry also nearly 70% of rural population livelihood is depend on agriculture.
-Milk production increased from around 17-22 million tons in the 1960s to over 198.4 million tons in 2019-20. and And per capita per day availability of milk from 200 grams (1996-97) to 406 grams/day (2019-20), which is more than the world average of 294 grams/day.
+Milk production increased from around 17-22 million tons in the 1960s to over 209.96 million tons in 2020-21.
+And per capita per day availability of milk from 200 grams (1996-97) to 427 grams/day (2020-21), which is more than the world average of 294 grams/day.
 Approximately 78 per cent of milk producers are marginal and small farmers and they together contribute around 68 per cent to total milk production.
 This is almost hold good in all the states.
-Dairying is very important in improving the socio-economic condition of the Comment [U1]: The manuscript is good.
-However, there are some suggestions for improving its quality.
+Dairying is very important in improving the socio-economic condition of the dairy farmers in reducing the poverty and unemployment and underemployment.
+It provides nutrition, draft animal power, organic manure, supplementary employment, cash income Gautam et al...